The Millennial Homes are Fire and Earthquake Resistant

 While seismic activity does not seem like an imminent threat, an earthquake could have incredibly extensive financial consequences.
 Tens of thousands of dollars may need to go into repairing a home damaged by an earthquake, and sometimes there is little choice but to rebuild the entire home from scratch.

 On top of that, injuries to the occupants due to an earthquake will likely be caused by a faulty foundation or a collapsed section of the house.

 Millennial Homes are built with steel frames rather than wood frames with fire resistant exterior and roofing materials.
 They are also engineered to exceed the highest residential building codes on the west coast to withstand all seismic activities.
 The load factor on Millenial Homes is less than typical wood framed homes since steel frames weigh less than wood frames.
 Steel is more durable and stronger than wood and it weights a lot less.
 Therefore there is less structural weight over the foundation.
 Steel, unlike wood, is not vulnerable to moisture, mold, and termites.

 Millennial Homes, Making Disaster-Resistant Energy Efficient Homes are a Reality

 Our decades of expertise in Real Estate Development coupled with the understanding of current technologies in engineering, designs, and construction led to the creation of our energy efficient, luxurious disaster resistant Zero Net Energy Millennial Homes, which we plan to place globally.

 Partnership and Investment Opportunities

 iMetros offers investment and partnership opportunities on individual development and placement of its Zero Net Energy Homes.
-We are interested in the acquisition of lands in metropolitan proximities, which could be divided to smaller entitle-able lots (min 4 homes).
-We invite investors, land owner and real estate professionals to explore our offerings.
+We are interested in the acquisition of lands in metropolitan proximities, which could be divided into smaller entitle-able lots (min 4 homes).
+We invite investors, landowner, and real estate professionals to explore our offerings.